+Other gains of US\$41.5 million in FY2016 were mainly due to US\$33.5 million proceeds from settlements in patent lawsuit, US\$2.7 million gain on disposal of investments and US\$5.2 million from write-back of subcontract accruals made in prior years.
 Other gains of US\$9.6 million in FY2015 were mainly due to a US\$9.2 million gain on disposal of investments and a US\$0.4 million gain on disposal of a property owned by a subsidiary in Ireland.

-Other gains of US\$4.0 million in FY2014 were due mainly to foreign exchange gain of US\$2.2 million and a US\$1.5 million reversal of provisions upon finalisation of all costs and liabilities relating to the divestment of a subsidiary, ZiiLABS Limited in FY2013.
+Other losses of US\$1.4 million in FY2016 relates to foreign exchange loss of US\$0.4 million and impairment loss on investments of US\$0.9 million.
 Other losses of US\$16.8 million in FY2015 relates to foreign exchange loss of US\$12.1 million and impairment loss on investments of US\$4.7 million.
-Other losses of US\$1.0 million in FY2014 relates to impairment loss on investments.

-The Group's income tax credit of US\$0.7 million and US\$4.5 million in FY2015 and FY2014 respectively, was due mainly to write-back of deferred tax liabilities resulting from an adjustment to the Group's provision for transfer pricing and withholding tax exposure of foreign subsidiaries.
+Income tax expense of US\$8.0 million in FY2016 was due mainly to US\$7.8 million withholding tax payments relating to the proceeds from the patent lawsuit settlements, and US\$0.4 million adjustment for potential transfer pricing and withholding tax exposure of foreign subsidiaries.
+Income tax credit of US\$0.7 million in FY2015 was due mainly to write-back of deferred tax liabilities resulting from an adjustment to the Group's provision for transfer pricing and withholding tax exposure of foreign subsidiaries.